Get Started Configuring Your B2C Commerce Sites

 Within Business Manager, the B2C Commerce tool for site configuration and management, you use the PIG instances as follows.

-- Staging—For site configuration, data enrichment, and data import
+- Development: For site configuration, data enrichment, and data import

 Typically, a merchant has a single realm in which to develop, stage, and deploy multiple sites with different branding or locales.
 The people managing the storefront site don’t need to be in the same location.
 Sites can share product catalogs or have different catalogs.
 They can even share some site admin settings.

 Merchants with multiple lines of business or global teams that each have their own processes or business policies often use multiple realms.
 Separate realms are also useful for merchants with distinct organizations that have separate back-end integrations, schedules, or other concerns that are better managed independently.

 While sites in the same realm can share the same master catalog for product data, sites in different realms can’t share data through the catalog structure.
 They can, however, share data by importing it into different realms.

 Say you have two sites with separate brands: one in Europe and the other in the Pacific Rim.
 You can have a realm for the team managing the Pacific Rim site and another realm for the team managing the European site.